Groundwater Contaminant Transport: |

 The following graph was developed to demonstrate effects of three-dimensional dispersion

-in a sandy aquifer as predicted by the calculation.
+in a sandy groundwater aquifer as predicted by the calculation.
 The following data were used:

 (Click for variable definitions)